curityio/account-linking-recipes/doc/4-migrating-to-passwordless-behavior.md

 ![Registered Device](../images/4-migrating-to-passwordless-behavior/registered-device.png)

+## Subsequent Logins

+On all future logins the username authenticator is used first, with the autofilled username.\
+If the user has Webauthn keys registered, the selector screen is bypassed.\
+The user is then prompted to insert the YubiKey, and simply taps it to sign in.\
+The user now has a passwordless user experience, which is more secure than passwords, and also more user friendly.

 ## Onboarding Future Users

-New users cannot onboard solely with only a Webauthn key, since applications need details such as username and email.\
+New users cannot onboard solely with only a Webauthn key, since applications need details such as the username and email.\
 If the username authenticator is for a user that does not exist, the user is again prompted to authenticate.\
 At this point the user will create an account and complete the registration flow:

 ![Webauthn Create Account](../images/1-default-behavior/create-account.png)

-## Subsequent Logins

-On all future logins the username authenticator is used first, with the autofilled username.\
-When prompted, the user against inserts the YubiKey and taps it.\
-The user now has a passwordless user experience, which is more secure and also more user friendly.

 ## Account Data

-The PostgreSQL data will contain a single account record for either existing or future users:
+The PostgreSQL data will contain a single account record for each user:

 | account_id | username | email |
 | ---------- | -------- | ----- |
 | 65c4928a-4bab-11ed-bd06-0242ac120002 | john.doe@company.com | john.doe@company.com |

-Webauthn keys are stored in a `devices` table, and a simplified form of the data looks like this.\
+Webauthn keys are stored in a `devices` table, and a simplified form of the data is shown below.\
-Multiple Webauthn keys can be linked to the account, with no duplication.
+Multiple Webauthn keys can be registered, and they are all linked to the same identity.

 | account_id | device_id | type | publicKey |
 | ---------- | --------- | ---- | --------- |